abhishektiwari/scholarimpact/paper/paper.md

 The tool fills a critical niche by democratizing access to sophisticated bibliometric analysis.
 By combining open data sources with an intuitive interface and deployment-ready architecture, ScholarImpact enables researchers across disciplines and career stages to gain actionable insights into their scholarly influence.
 The software has been used to analyze citation patterns across computer science, social sciences, and interdisciplinary research, demonstrating its flexibility and broad applicability.

-Future development roadmap includes enhanced citation network analysis, co-authorship visualization, comparative benchmarking against field averages, and integration with additional data sources such as ORCID [@haak2012orcid] and CrossRef [@hendricks2020crossref].
+Future development roadmap includes enhanced citation network analysis, analysis for research software, co-authorship visualization, comparative benchmarking against field averages, and integration with additional data sources such as ORCID [@haak2012orcid] and CrossRef [@hendricks2020crossref].
 Community contributions are welcome via the project's GitHub repository.

+# Availability

+ScholarImpact is distributed as a Python package on [PyPI](https://pypi.org/project/scholarimpact/), with the source code, testing modules, and a standalone script available under an MIT license through the [GitHub](https://github.com/abhishektiwari/scholarimpact) repository.
+A working demo of the deployed Streamlit-based dashboard can be found [here](https://scholarimpact.d3ml.org/).

 # Acknowledgements